 Platinum printing is incredibly beautiful, tactile and archival and is one of the most revered photographic printing processes.
 If you are interested in learning how to make your own digital negative and platinum prints then get in touch for a teaching workshop for the perfect introduction.
-This 2 day workshop is intensive and hands-on with the emphasis being solely on printing and is designed so you will leave with a solid understanding of the process to continue printing when you return home.
+These workshops are fully immersive and hands-on with the emphasis being solely on printing and are designed so you will leave with a solid understanding of the process so you can continue printing when you return home.

-- using brushes and glass rods to hand-coat watercolour cotton rag papers with platinum and palladium solutions
+- how to prepare and coat watercolour cotton rag papers with platinum and palladium solutions

 - how to control hue and contrast of the final print